tchajed/coq-project-template/README.md

 2. Also add any dependencies of your library in the same way.
 3. You can now refer to the library's code prefixed by `Libname.`

-For example, to add this library you would do:
+For example, to add the [Tactical library](https://github.com/tchajed/coq-tactical) you would do:

-`git submodule add https://github.com/tchajed/coq-lib-example vendor/example`.
+`git submodule add https://github.com/tchajed/coq-tactical vendor/tactical`.

+Alternately, you can use `aviary install tchajed/coq-tactical`.

 ## Manual setup